Tear gassed in their own homes, Albany residents speak out

 Hawkins, the Albany Police chief, defended his department’s actions.
 “Our officers did a great job,” he said.

-Since the events of last week, Sheehan has signed an executive order banning choke-hold maneuvers, which Albany Police Union President Gregory McGee admits have already been banned by the department since 2014.
+Since the events of last week, Sheehan has signed an executive order banning choke-hold maneuvers, which Albany Police Union President Gregory McGee admits has already been banned by the department since 2014.
 The city also hung a Black Lives Matter banner on City Hall and painted the motto on Lark Street.
 A statue honoring a slave owner in front of City Hall will also be removed, Sheehan announced.

 Questions remain as to where Chief Hawkins was during the most chaotic weekend of civil unrest in recent memory.

 Hawkins landed the $145,000-a-year job in 2018 following a 28-year rise through the ranks of the Southfield, Michigan Police Department.
 Following pressure from local reporters, Hawkins finally admitted he was away for the weekend of the initial protest and commanded his department’s response from a distance.
 However he has yet to explain his reasons for staying out of town while events escalated.
-When asked by Albany Proper at Monday’s protest if the destination involved a flight, he refused to provide an answer.
+When asked by Albany Proper at Monday’s protest if the destination was far enough for a flight, he refused to provide an answer.

 An Albany Police Department spokesman did not respond to requests from Albany Proper for comment or insight into the department’s use of force policies.

 Following Albany’s unrest, the neighboring cities of Schenectady and Troy, which had an estimated 11,000 people attend one protest this past weekend, had demonstrations that ended with no force and no incidents.
 In both cities, police officials met with organizers.
-In Schenectady’s case, some officers even marched alongside protesters.
+In Schenectady’s case, some officers marched alongside protesters.

 Residents of the Mansion neighborhood in Albany are still reeling from last weekend’s unrest in the South End.
 A petition started by one resident has already gained nearly 2,500 signatures calling on Sheehan to ban the use of military tactics in Albany neighborhoods.
-Lily Mercogliano launched the petition after waking up early Sunday morning to find her house filled with gas while her three children were sleeping.
+Lily Mercogliano launched the petition after waking up early Sunday morning to find her house clouded with tear gas while her three children were sleeping.

 “Banning the use of militarized police response is a necessary step towards protecting our neighborhoods from police violence and protecting the right to protest in this city- particularly when unjust policing is at the center of the protests,” the petition states.